bbc/gel/src/components/masthead.md

 </div>
 ```

 These are the main navigation options, grouped within a list so that screen reader software identifies them as related (and mutually exclusive) and numerates them[^3].
 They each pertain to a BBC site, and this is identified by an auxiliary group label provided to the list element via a hidden `<span>`.
-In the absence of either Flexbox or JavaScript, the More menu offers a complete list of links.
+In the absence of JavaScript, the More menu offers a complete list of links.
 It's important, therefore, that each of these links is also available in the More menu.

 #### The more link